following notes are based on observations made over 30+ years of QRP operation

 Allocations around the world vary.
 Australia has allocations around 136 and 472 kHz.

-Antenna efficiency is obviously key at these frequencies, although groundwave propagation can provide excellent coverage.
+Antenna efficiency is obviously key at these frequencies, although groundwave propagation can provide excellent coverage, in some cases offsetting losses

 Can be quite rewarding, especially if there are many